 To optimise information accessibility, take the time to ask your patient and their family which languages they speak.
 It is disrespectful to assume that people do not speak, read and write in English.
 However, it is also inappropriate to create an expectation that people must communicate in English to effectively engage with healthcare services.

-Modern technology is particularly helpful – investigate options for applications, online services, videos and audio when developing information tools for patient care.
+Communication technology is particularly helpful – investigate options for applications, online services, videos and audio when developing information tools for patient care.

 As languages mould together there are often discrepancies or differences in meaning that can either deliver a sense of respect, or result in social offence.
 Again, it is important to meet with your local team to learn of expectations specific to the region, culture or connection to country.